s9y/s9y.github.io/index.md

 ---
 layout: home
-title: Serendipity -  a PHP Weblog/Blog software
+title: Serendipity -  A reliable, secure and extensible PHP blog
 ---
-### Serendipity -  a PHP Weblog/Blog software

-Serendipity (or short: s9y) is a PHP-powered weblog application which gives the user an easy way to maintain an online diary, weblog or even a complete homepage.
-While the default package is designed for the casual blogger, Serendipity offers a flexible, expandable and easy-to-use framework with the power for professional applications.
-Serendipity is being actively developed since 2002.

-#### Our mission statement:
+### Our mission statement:

 * **Reliability** (in terms of compatibility, functionality and adaptibility)
 * **Security** (our track record shows that we have dealt with the few issues swiftly)
 * **Extensibility** (easy plugins, themes)
 * **Ease of use** (uncomplicated, understandable interface, PHP code with a low entry barrier)

-#### DOWNLOAD

-**TODO: Insert huge inviting buttons here**

 Casual users appreciate the way Serendipity's sophisticated **plugin architecture** allows you to easily modify both the appearance of your blog and its features.
 You can install more than 120 plugins with just one click (using the core plugin SPARTACUS), instantly enhancing your blog's functionality. **No need to edit code!**